 Figure 5.
 Marginal distribution plot of quantiles for microCT (a) and hr-CBCT (b) for cracked (red) and healthy (black) teeth.
 The quantile means are shown in the upper left panel.
 Marginal distributions of a representative (equally spaced) set of quantiles, indicated as vertical dashed lines, appear in the remaining panels.
 MicroCT did not show separation of teeth conditions in all quantiles shown.
-Hr-CBCT showedr-CBCT but not microCT showed srate teeth conditionuantile representation of the data.itions suing DiProPerm. later quantiles are better at separating the two teeth conditions.
+Hr-CBCT showed

 Quantitative testing revealed a significant separation of the two teeth conditions using hr-CBCT but not microCT